fau-is/IntroCS/gt_network.md

 We divided this exercise into 5 separate logical chapters which together require the implementation of **12 methods** in total.
 Notice that 2 auxiliary methods are already given to you.
 - **parse_data()**: parses real world data from Mastodon to your graph implementation
 - **show()**: uses the graphviz library to visualizes your graph by creating a png-file.
 You can always execute this method to check the current state of your graph.

+For each function, we added type hints.
+Type hints in Python are annotations that specify the expected data types of function arguments and return values.
+For example, in def add_vertex(self, user: object) -> None:, the type hint user: object indicates that the user parameter should be an object, and -> None specifies that the function is not expected to return any value.

 Let us now start with the first chapter...